-When a person gets into a collision, regardless of who is at fault, he can make a claim with his own insurer to get some losses covered under his personal injury protection (PIP) policy.
+When a person gets into a collision, regardless of who is at fault, he or she can make a claim with his or her own insurer to get some losses covered under his personal injury protection (PIP) policy.
 Personal injury protection is required in Michigan and provides payment for medical bills, loss of wages and other losses.
 However, when injuries are serious and one's lifestyle is significantly impaired, the crash victim can file a claim for pain and suffering damages against the at-fault driver.
 Claims may first be filed with the third-party insurer.
 If the claim is denied (as is often the case), the victim may file a personal injury lawsuit.

 If the driver who caused the accident has some insurance, but not enough, the victim can at least try to pursue a claim to get as much compensation as possible.
 We find that many crash victims purchased underinsurance on their own auto policy.
-If this is the case, it is possible to pursue the at fault driver to secure the entire policy limits on that policy; this settlement must be done with the express, written consent of the victim’s insurance company.
-Then after the at fault driver’s policy limits are exhausted, the crash victim may pursue an underinsured claim for pain and suffering damages against his or her own insurance company.
+If this is the case, it is possible to pursue the at fault driver to secure the entire policy limits on that policy; this settlement must be done with the expressed, written consent of the victim’s insurance company.
+Then after the at-fault driver’s policy limits are exhausted, the crash victim may pursue an underinsured claim for pain and suffering damages against his or her own insurance company.

-If the driver has no insurance, the victim could still file a claim for pain and suffering damages against his or her own insurance company for "uninsured motorist benefits", assuming the victim purchased such coverage.
+If the driver has no insurance, the victim could still file a claim for pain and suffering damages against his or her own insurance company for "uninsured motorist benefits," assuming the victim purchased such coverage.

 The most effective means of compensation in both scenarios is to file a claim for uninsured/underinsured motorist coverage with the victim's own insurance company.
 Auto insurance companies provide this coverage solely for this purpose.
 As the Michigan Department of Insurance and Financial Services notes, UM/UIM coverage is optional for drivers in this state, but it's a very smart thing to have.
 It can also be used to cover injuries caused by hit-and-run drivers who are never identified.
 A qualified attorney can help in deciding which option is best.